axiom-data-science/sccoos-sass-calibration/README.md

 The raw data are posted online by Scripps.
 The equations for the calibrations are provided by the manufacturers of the sensors.
 The calibration coefficients are posted by SCCOOS in a Google Sheet.
-After calibration, the data will be posted [at a location hosted by Axiom TBD] for ingestion into the Axiom's sensor system and posting on ERDDAP.
+After calibration, the data will be posted `/mnt/store/data/sensors/import/sccoos/sass/calibrated/` for ingestion into the Axiom's sensor system and posting on ERDDAP.

 ## Installing SASS